HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 intended to be replaced.
 The current planning concept alignment generally follows the

-Green River Trait corridor from Southcenter Blvd to Interurban Ave S.
+Green River Trail corridor from Southcenter Blvd to Interurban Ave S.

 Utility improvements along Southcenter Blvd from Macadam Rd S to Interurban Ave S will